ebramirez/FrameworkBenchmarks/frameworks/Java/quarkus/README.md

     ./start-app.sh

-If the DB is empty, generate the testing database by hitting this endpoint once:
+If you just creasted the DB schema, you will need to create the test data.
+Hit this endpoint once:

     http://127.0.0.1:8080/createdata

-Generate load on the application:
+Generate load on the application to test / profile it.
+I suggest to use `https://github.com/giltene/wrk2`.

+Example run, assuming you have built wrk2 in `~/sources/wrk2` :

      ~/sources/wrk2/wrk -c 100 -d 60 -R 400 http://localhost:8080/db

-(or any of the other URLs meaningful for the benchmark)
+The URL `http://localhost:8080/db` represents one specific benchmark; there are several more to try but you will likely want to focus on them one at a time.